collective/collective.logbook/README.rst

 http://localhost:8080/Plone/@@random-error-test

-This raises different errors, and multiple calls fills up the logbook view sorted by the most often happened errors or to be more precisely, the errors that are referenced most often.
+This raises different errors, and multiple calls to this URL fills up the logbook view with the occured errors, sorted by the most often happened errors or to be more precisely, the errors that are referenced most often appear first.

 Web hooks